-Renfrew Hydro's cost performance result for 2021 is \$631/customer, which reflects a 3.0% increase from the prior year.
+Renfrew Hydro's cost performance result for 2023 is \$734/customer, which reflects a 14.7% increase from the prior year.
+The increase is largely attributable to succession planning as well as the purchase of a double bucket truck.
 Going forward, utility costs are expected to keep pace with economic fluctuations.
 Renfrew Hydro will continue to implement productivity and efficiency improvements to help offset some of the costs associated with distribution system enhancements, while maintaining the safety, reliability and quality of our distribution system.
 We will continue to replace distribution assets balancing system risks with customer rate impacts.